CCSID

 A CCSID (coded character set identifier) is a 16-bit number that represents a particular encoding of a specific code page.
-For example, Unicode is a code page that has several encoding (so called "transformation") forms, like UTF-8, UTF-16 and UTF-32, but which may or may not actually be accompanied by a CCSID number to indicate that this encoding is being used.
+For example, Unicode is a code page that has several character encoding schemes (referred to as "transformation formats")—including UTF-8, UTF-16 and UTF-32—but which may or may not actually be accompanied by a CCSID number to indicate that this encoding is being used.

 Difference between a code page and a CCSID

 The terms code page and CCSID are often used interchangeably, even though they are not synonymous.
 A code page may be only part of what makes up a CCSID.
 The following definitions from IBM help to illustrate this point: